Skip to content

 • Fluids: Drink 1.5–2 litres of water-based fluids daily.

-• Healthy Diet: Make sure you’re eating enough fibre to keep stools well-formed.
+• Healthy Diet: Eating enough fibre helps keep stools well-formed.

-• Stay Active: Aim for 30 minutes of physical activity a day to support bowel movement.
+• Stay Active: Aim for 30 minutes of physical activity daily to support bowel movement.

-• Belly Breathing: This relaxation technique helps release the pelvic floor.
+• Belly Breathing: A relaxation technique that helps release the pelvic floor.
 Your physiotherapist can teach you how to do it correctly.

 Faecal Urgency

-Faecal urgency is a sudden and strong urge to empty your bowels.
-You may reach the toilet in time, but it can also lead to accidental leakage/faecal incontinence.
+Faecal urgency is a sudden, strong urge to empty your bowels.
+You may reach the toilet in time, but it can also lead to accidental leakage.

 What Can Help:

-• Holding On Programme: This programme helps train your bowel to delay the urge to go.
+• Holding On Programme: This programme trains your bowel to delay the urge to go.
 A healthcare professional can guide you through it.

-• Anal Sphincter Exercises: These exercises strengthen the muscles around the back passage to improve control and confidence in your ability to get to the toilet on time.
+• Pelvic Floor Muscle Exercises: Strengthening the muscles around the back passage improves control and confidence, helping you reach the toilet on time.

 Pelvic Organ Prolapse

-Pelvic Organ Prolapse (POP) occurs when one or more of the vaginal walls, or the top of the vagina, move downwards, leading to a bulge or a sensation of heaviness at the vaginal entrance.
-This may cause pressure or discomfort in the vagina, and in some cases, you may feel a bulge inside or outside the vaginal opening.
-Prolapse can also affect your bladder, bowel, or sexual function.
+Pelvic Organ Prolapse (POP) occurs when one or more of the vaginal walls, or the uterus, move downwards, causing a bulge or a feeling of heaviness in the vagina.
+This can lead to pressure or discomfort, and sometimes you may notice a bulge inside or at the vaginal opening.
+Prolapse can also affect bladder or bowel function, as well as sexual function.

-• Pelvic Floor Exercises: Regular pelvic floor exercises can help support the pelvic organs and reduce symptoms over time.
+• Pelvic Floor Exercises: Strengthening the muscles can help support the pelvic organs and reduce prolapse symptoms.
+These exercises are a core part of pelvic floor physiotherapy.

 Pelvic Pain

 Pelvic pain can have many different causes.
-It’s important to get the underlying cause checked by your GP, Advanced Nurse Practitioner, Sexual Health Clinic, or Consultant.
+It is important to get the underlying cause checked by your GP, Advanced Nurse Practitioner, Sexual Health Clinic, or Consultant.
 Depending on the diagnosis, Pelvic Health Physiotherapy may help you manage and reduce your symptoms.

 Bladder Pain Syndrome